Trade Mark Registration: Answers to the Top 21 Frequently Asked Questions

 How long does it take to prepare an application for trade mark registration through Trade Mark Associates?

 At Trade Mark Associates, we understand the urgency in ensuring trade marks are fully registered, and we can start the search process as soon as you instruct us.
 The next stage, that of making the application, can be started as soon as we receive the funds from you.
 Its worth noting that some registries can take six to nine months to register a trade mark, and this is provided that no objections are raised.

 The UK trade mark registry seeks to publish applications made to it, within two to three months for “opposition purposes”.
-An application can be opposed up to a period of three months from the date of publication, although most are registered after two months.
+An application can be opposed for a period of up to three months from the date of publication, although most are registered after two months.
 Therefore, at best the UK application process lasts four months, but could take longer.

 Who owns the trade mark on registration?

 Theoretically, any person or company can apply to register a trade mark.
 A trade mark registration can be owned by a third party (whether it is a “holding company” or a person), and licensed to the trading company to use.